 The Disability Service maintain a useful list of disability-related policies and procedures.

-Trinity is required under the Disability Act to maintain a target of at least 3% of staff to have disabilities.
-Staff members are asked each year to declare whether or not they have a disability, and this information is used to collate an anonymous statistical report.
-In 2015/16, 4.3% of staff reported a disability.
+Trinity is required under the Disability Act to maintain a target of at least 3% of staff to be people with disabilities.
+Staff members are asked each year to declare whether or not they have a disability, and this information is used to collate an anonymous statistical report to the Higher Education Authority (HEA).

 The Employment Equality Act 1998 outlaws discrimination within employment related to nine grounds including disability; the Equal Status Act 2000 also outlaws discrimination on the basis of disability, covering access to goods and services (including education).
 The acts have a broad definition of "disability" which includes physical disability, intellectual disability, learning disability, and certain mental health issues or medical conditions.

 In relation to disability, discrimination can include failure to provide "reasonable accommodation" or take "appropriate measures" to ensure a person's access to goods / services / employment.
 Reasonable accommodation means providing specific treatment or facilities (so long as these don't exceed a "nominal cost" or impose a "disproportionate burden") to make sure that people with disabilities can avail of goods, services, employment, etc.